nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   </p>

 Step 3.
-UI sends the Command to `Logic#InternshipCatalogueParser` , which uses the keyword `event` to identify this as an event command and sends the remainder of the command ` add na/... ` to `Logic#EventCatalogueParser`
+UI sends the Command to `Logic#InternshipCatalogueParser` , which uses the keyword `event` to identify this as an `Event`-related command and sends the remainder of the command (i.e. ` add na/... `) to `Logic#EventCatalogueParser`

 Step 4. `EventCatalogueParser` identifies the add event command using the keyword `add`, then calls the `EventAddCommandParser` passing the arguments (everything except the keyword `and`) to be parsed.